-First, you need to install the go programming language, how to do it is mostly outside the scope of this document but you can learn more here.
+First, you need to install the go programming language, how to do it is mostly outside the scope of this website but you can learn more here:

 Next you will need to make sure you have git installed.
 The first thing to do is check whether you have it installed already:

 Once you have golang and git fully installed and set up, you can use the following commands to install pktd, wallet and btcctl.

 Now, you can launch pktd:

 This should show some output such as the following:

 2019-08-16 13:47:56.526 [INF] SYNC: Processed 843 blocks in the last 10.01s (843 transactions, height 843, 2019-08-16 05:56:50 +0000 UTC)

 This tells you that it’s properly syncing the chain.
 In another window, you can check the status of your node.

 Check the Block Explorer to see the most recent block.